vezel-dev/novadrop/doc/game/data.md

 address at this index must match the `address` field exactly.

 `address` is an address into the string table's `data` region.
 This address points to the actual string data.
-All strings are `NUL`-terminated.
 The string read from this address must have the same length as the `length` field.
-Notably, only the first character of the string has to be directly addressable; the remaining characters (including the `NUL` terminator) are allowed to reside outside the addressable bounds of the segment.
+Notably, if the string data straddles the end of its segment, the `NUL` character may be omitted.
+Readers should therefore not rely exclusively on the presence of a `NUL` character, but also check the segment bounds.

 A string entry must be placed in the correct `table` segment based on its `hash` field.
 The segment index is given by the expression